Will Levis, QB, Kentucky | NFL Draft Scouting Report

 Levis’ Areas for Improvement

-Timing is a major issue on NFL throws with Levis, and his decision-making, in tandem, can improve as well.
+Timing is a major issue on NFL throws with Levis, and his decision-making, in tandem, can also improve.
 He sometimes locks onto receivers pre-snap and will prematurely commit to routes even when they’re covered up.
 He occasionally stares down his primary receiver, inviting defenders to close in early with his eyes, and he’ll look to force ill-advised throws with his arm.

 Overall, Levis’ field vision is questionable.
 He sometimes misses open receivers and occasionally forces intermediate and deep throws with defenders looming.
 He’s effective off play-action and on timing throws with his fast, crip release, but Levis can accrue more experience with full-field reads and progressions.